djhemath/blog-posts/posts/publish-typeScript-based-react-components-to-npm-with-storybook-setup.md

 Hey folks!

 Ever pondered the magical journey of React libraries making their way to NPM?
 Do you think whipping up some create-react-app and tinkering with JSX is all it takes to publish?
-Well, let me burst that bubble with a resounding NO. There's a tad more to it, my friends.
+Well, let me burst that bubble with a resounding NO. There's a tad more to it!.
 We need to roll up our sleeves and put in some extra effort.
 Armed with the power of the internet and fueled by countless cups of caffeine, I embarked on a daring Proof of Concept (POC) adventure over the weekend.
 And now, it's my time to spread this newfound wisdom among my fellow developers!

 Here's the grand plan: we'll set up a React project with TypeScript and sprinkle in some Storybook for development.
 Then, we'll configure the bundling process to unleash our creation upon the hallowed grounds of NPM.